xyproto/orbiton/README.md

 * `ctrl-k` - Delete characters to the end of the line, then delete the line.
 * `ctrl-g` - Toggle a status line at the bottom for displaying: filename, line, column, Unicode number and word count.
 * `ctrl-d` - Delete a single character.
-* `ctrl-r` - Toggle syntax highlighting.
+* `ctrl-t` - Render the current document to a PDF file.
 * `ctrl-o` - Open a command menu with actions that can be performed.
-The first item is always "Save and quit".
+The first menu item is always `Save and quit`.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).
 * `ctrl-c` - Copy one line.
 Press twice to copy a block of text.
 * `ctrl-v` - Paste one trimmed line.
 Press twice to paste multiple untrimmed lines.